pytorch/pytorch/docs/caffe2/README.md

 ### TODO:

-In the future it would be ideal to expand these Operator Catalogue scripts to provide documentation for all C++ operators and Python modules.
-Instead it focuses on a subset of operators only, so in the interim Doxygen is used to backfill this gap.
+In the future, it would be ideal to expand these Operator Catalogue scripts to provide documentation for all C++ operators and Python modules.
+Instead, it focuses on a subset of operators only, so in the interim Doxygen is used to backfill this gap.

 Additionally, the operators-catalogue.md file that is generated is quite large and difficult to search, so breaking it up and adding categories to the Schema of the operators would be very helpful.